ERROR244/1337Library/README.md

    - **en.subject:** `subjects/subGetNextLine.pdf`.
 4. **garbage-collection**
     - **Description:** Garbage collection is a form of automatic memory management in which a runtime system identifies and frees up memory that is no longer in use by the program.
 It's an essential part of languages like Java or Python, where memory management is automated.
 However, in languages like C or C++, memory management is manual, and the programmer is responsible for deallocating memory using functions like free().

-When using linked lists as part of garbage collection, we can keep track of dynamically allocated memory (heap-allocated objects) in a linked list.
-This approach ensures that when the program no longer needs certain objects, the memory can be reclaimed, thus avoiding memory leaks.
+    - **Basic Concept:**
+        - Allocate memory: When memory is dynamically allocated (e.g., using malloc()), a node is added to a linked list to store the reference (pointer) to the allocated block.
+        - Deallocate memory: When the program is finished using the memory, it will traverse the list and free the memory before deleting the node from the linked list.
+        - Garbage collection: If certain blocks are no longer reachable from the main program (unreferenced), they can be freed from memory.
+You can implement this by periodically traversing the list to free up unreferenced blocks of memory.

-Garbage Collection Using a Linked List
++ Garbage Collection Using a Linked List
         In manual memory management (like in C), you could implement a simple garbage collection mechanism by keeping track of all memory allocations in a linked list.
 This list will store references to all the dynamically allocated blocks of memory, and you can traverse the list to free up memory once it's no longer needed.

-    - **Basic Concept** Allocate memory: When memory is dynamically allocated (e.g., using malloc()), a node is added to a linked list to store the reference (pointer) to the allocated block.\
-                        Deallocate memory: When the program is finished using the memory, it will traverse the list and free the memory before deleting the node from the linked list.\
-                        Garbage collection: If certain blocks are no longer reachable from the main program (unreferenced), they can be freed from memory.
-You can implement this by periodically traversing the list to free up\ unreferenced blocks of memory.
++ i used the lists in libft as part of garbage collection, we can keep track of dynamically allocated memory (heap-allocated objects) in a linked list.
+This approach ensures that when the program use ft_malloc to allocate memory, it no longer needs to be freed manually, the memory can be reclaimed, thus avoiding memory leaks.